 USIP’s mapping and assessment methodology tool enables USIP’s country teams and our peacebuilding partners to produce policy and practice reports that help policy makers and practitioners better understand the opportunities, best methods and potential challenges to navigating and partnering within the religious landscape in specific conflict contexts.
 Each report makes recommendations of ways that encourage the effective integration of religious actors into current and new field programming, while also producing research findings that can inform the wider field of policymaking, peacebuilding and scholarship.
 Significant portions of our mappings are shared publicly in USIP reports, blog posts and events.

 To date, the religious landscape has been mapped in Libya using USIP’s methodology.
-USIP is currently undertaking mappings in Burma, Iraq and South Sudan.
+USIP is currently undertaking mappings in Burma and Iraq.

 Derived from two surveys conducted in Libya in 2014 and 2016, this report strives to heighten understanding of the country’s religious sector and its impact on governance and society.
 The findings—which are bolstered by the local knowledge of Libyan researchers—map the major religious trends, institutions, and actors in the country to describe how Libyans perceive the contribution of the religious sector to building peace and fostering justice and democracy.